Privacy policy

 - Volunteers and staff working from home will not normally have any means of contact made public.
 All contact will be routed through the UKRIO office.
 Consent will be sought for any exceptions, which would be on a case-by-case basis, and generally only to a specific service user.

 - Seeking advice from UKRIO: when a person seeks advice from UKRIO, they choose what information they send to us when they contact us.
-Our Guidelines for Seeking Advice from UKRIO can be found here: Get advice from UKRIO.
+Our Terms for Seeking Advice from UKRIO can be found here: Get advice from UKRIO.
 Further information on how UKRIO addresses requests for assistance, including our role and remit, can be found in our UKRIO protocol for responding to requests for assistance.

 Consent may be given verbally.
 Records of enquiries made to UKRIO’s Advisory Service will note whether the role and remit of UKRIO etc. were explained to the enquirer.